hackmdio/codimd/README.md

 Still in early stage, feel free to fork or contribute to this.

 Thanks for your using! :smile:

+Operational Transformation
+---
+From 0.3.2, we start support operational transformation.
+Which make concurrent editing safe and not break up other users' operations.
+Even more, now can show other clients' selections.

 Database dependency
 ---